noel-archive/dotenv/README.md

 because you would have to see if `SOMETHING_ARRAY` exists and I don't want to do it myself.

-I mean, Schemas aren't apart of the .env spec but it's something to validate the file if you don't want the hassle to do `if (typeof process.env.IS_THIS_SOMETHING === 'string')` and other stuff, it's just convivent out of the box.
+I mean, Schemas aren't apart of the .env spec but it's something to validate the file if you don't want the hassle to do `if (typeof process.env.IS_THIS_SOMETHING === 'string')` and other stuff, it's just conivent out of the box.

 ## License
 **@augu/dotenv** is released under the MIT License.
 Read [here](/LICENSE) for more information.